matter-labs/zksync-web-era-docs/docs/api/java/getting-started.md

   [Foo](https://github.com/zksync-sdk/zksync2-python/blob/master/examples/solidity/demo/Foo.sol) contract.

-There is a [user guide](https://github.com/zksync-sdk/zksync2-python/blob/master/examples/README.md) on how to compile Solidity smart contracts using the `zksolc` compiler. `zksolc` compiler generates a `combined.json` file that contains the bytecode and ABI of a smart contract.
+There is a [user guide](https://github.com/zksync-sdk/zksync2-python/blob/master/examples/README.md) on how to compile Solidity smart contracts using the `zksolc`
+The compiler generates a `combined.json` file that contains the bytecode and ABI of a smart contract.
 Those files are used in the following examples.

 #### Deploy contract (create2) [EIP-1014](https://eips.ethereum.org/EIPS/eip-1014)